addff/2503-ITT440/10% Individual Assignment/M3CS2554B/ANIES NASUHA BINTI AHMAD ZAINUDDIN/README.md

 <img src="https://github.com/user-attachments/assets/6e9ee49d-1baa-4d2c-9655-9fca991c888b" width="400"/>

-# 3. FACE JUMPER GAME
+# 3. INTERACTIVE FACE CONTROLLED GAME

 - The Face Jumper project is an interactive CVG application where the player's facial position, captured in real-time through a webcam, is used to control a character inside a game built with Pygame.